-Staying on the topic of 'change', Strike Force is new to the series and a major step 'outside of the box' for the CoD series.
+Staying on the topic of 'change', Strike Force is new to the series and a major step 'outside of the box' for CoD titles.
 If you're not familiar with Strike Force, it's a real-time strategy element.
 You command troops (and drones/robots) in battle, situate them in certain spots and then move/command them as you please.
 You can also enter the visuals of any of the troops (yes, even drones/robots) during the fight.
 The process of choosing and moving them isn't too difficult, as you simply use the directional pad and the LT button to execute their movements.
 Having said that, please don't skip over the tutorial, as you'll be more lost than Marcus Brody in his own museum (Indiana Jones reference).

 The big worry with Strike Force is how it fits into the scheme of things.
-Normally, Call of Duty (and any FPS game) is a fast-paced sort of deal.
+Normally, Call of Duty (and any FPS game these days) is a fast-paced sort of deal.
 It has always acted like a Michael Bay film (expect with better writing) that is non-stop action from beginning to end.
 The only breaks in intensity have been those 'gimmicks' that I wrote about earlier.
-For me, Strike Force is a hit or miss.
+For me, Strike Force is hit or miss.
 The first instance of Strike Force is a mission to protect a shield complex in India.
-You have five or so minutes to protect the complex from the enemy force, who are attacking multiple points of the complex.
+You have five or so minutes to protect the complex from the enemy force, who are attacking multiple points of the area.
 All the attack points lead up to a final attack point in the middle of a factory that brings down the shield, thus leaving India unprotected from invasion.
-Sending your troops moving in an organized, well thought out fashion to stop the invading force is more than difficult at first.
-You may not know the map well, especially if you didn't play multiplayer first, which makes it nearly impossible to figure out on the fly.
+Sending your troops moving in an organized, well thought out fashion to stop the invading force is more than difficult than one would think, at least at first.
+You may not know the map well, especially if you didn't play multiplayer first, which makes it nearly impossible to figure out the map on the fly.
 I failed to save India the first time around (had :50 seconds left and lost it), which brought me to a choice: retry the mission or accept the failure and move on.
 While I love being a perfectionist with games, I just didn't want to do the five minute mission all over again.
 I wanted to push on and see what else was in the game.
 Even if I had all the time in the world, I'm not sure I would immediately try it again.
 It just felt out of place and, again I honestly just wanted to get on with things.

-Now, the second Strike Force mission, which involved blowing up a cargo ship in Iran went a lot better.
+Now, the second Strike Force mission, which involved blowing up a cargo ship in Iran, went a lot better.
 In this mission, I had to plant devices to disrupt anti-aircraft lasers that were guarding said cargo ship.
 I had to send in troops to take care of oncoming enemies, while this devices were planted.
 The mission started off incredibly rough, but once I finally got the hang of Strike Force commands and controls, it went like clockwork.
 Much like the first Strike Force mission, this one was also timed, but it didn't matter much once I got going.
 The success of this mission gave me some hope that India could be done better (and successfully), but again I didn't want to immediately go back and try it.